top of page

 1. Reflection

-Personality tests are a great way to do self-reflection.
+Personality tests can be a great way to do self-reflection.
 Some examples of this include the Myers-Briggs, 16 personalities (which is a free version of the Myers-Briggs personality types), and the DISC personality test.
 You could also use feedback from friends, family and work colleagues, or even just go through any type of personality test you find online.
 The important part is the self-reflection, not which test you take.

 It’s important that you dedicate attention to digesting the feedback and analyse how it makes you feel.
 No personality test will be unique and accurate enough to give you the ultimate guide to how your brain works.
 Therapists and clinical psychologists are the most equipped to help you fully understand your unique wiring and personality.
 However, these tests can already help you recognise your patterns and your feelings associated with those patterns.